 - * Fort Smith Lighthouse Inn

 - 1974.
 Currently inactive.
 Approx. 45 ft (14 m) 12-sided shingle-covered tower with lantern and gallery.
-A 2010 photo is available, and Google has a satellite view.
+A 2010 photo is available, and Google has a good aerial view.
 The Lighthouse Inn was a popular riverside restaurant, but it closed early in 2011 when its owners decided to retire.
-The restaurant is expected to reopen, but no date had been announced as of February 2012 and it was still closed in 2013.
+The restaurant was expected to reopen, but no date had been announced as of February 2012 and it was still closed in 2013.
 Located on the south side of the Arkansas just west of the Midland Boulevard (US 64/71) bridge in Fort Smith, near the Oklahoma border.
 Site open, tower closed.

 - * East